ervin-sungkono/DevChallenges.io-FE/README.md

 ## Overview

 ![screenshot](/public/preview_image.png)
-The output of this project is a button component that has a few variants and icons that can be managed using React's component props.
-I displayed the button using a box and a form to manage the button's state.
+The output of this project is an input component that has a few states and icons that can be managed using React's component props.
+I displayed the input using a box and a form to manage the input's state.

 There is also a code preview on the bottom using a third-party React component called [React Code Blocks](https://www.npmjs.com/package/react-code-blocks).